feathersjs-ecosystem/feathers-objection/README.md

 ### Graph insert

 Arbitrary relation graphs can be inserted using the insertGraph method.
 Provides the ability to relate the inserted object with its associations.

 Runs on the `.create(data, params)` service method.

-_The relation being created must also be present in `allowedEager` option and included in `$eager` query._

 #### Service Options